 These fees may seem small, but over time they can have a major impact on your investment portfolio.
-The following chart shows an investment portfolio with a 4 percent annual return over 20 years when the investment either has an ongoing cost of 0.25 percent, 0.50 percent or 1 percent.
+The following chart shows an investment portfolio with a 4% annual return over 20 years when the investment either has an ongoing cost of 0.25%, 0.50% or 1%.
 Notice how the fees affect the investment portfolio over 20 years.

 Portfolio Value From Investing $100,000 Over 20 Years

 When choosing a provider or a particular investment, you should consider and compare the costs you will be charged.
 It is also important to understand that investing in a fund with a lower expense ratio will not necessarily result in a higher account balance (depending on the fund’s investment objectives and the actual performance of those objectives).
 A fund with a higher expense ratio may have higher net returns than a lower cost fund, in which case, the higher net returns more than offset the higher fund expense.

 Do Your Homework

 - When opening your account, read thoroughly all documents about your plan.

 - Review your account statements, confirmations and other documentation to monitor the types and amount of fees you are paying and to ensure charges are correct.

 - Ask questions if you are not clear on how fees are broken down or the types of charges you are being asked to pay.